MicrosoftDocs/customer-voice/cv-docs/forms-pro-transition.md

 If you have a Forms-only license and try to sign in to Forms Pro, the Forms home page is displayed.

 > [!NOTE]
 > If you are a customer in US Government Community Cloud, you can continue to use Forms Pro.
 Dynamics 365 Customer Voice will be available on US Government Community Cloud by October 2020.
+More information: [Dynamics 365 Customer Voice availability on US Government Community Cloud](about.md#dynamics-365-customer-voice-availability-on-us-government-community-cloud)

 ### See also